SeemoSun/CV.github.io/index.md

 - We are going to design and test our chips for this purpose.
 - So far I have done some of the simulations and came up with a structure for high collection rate using small NA lens.
 - Next we are going to fabricate and test our chips.
-- Currently I am studying the decoherence time for our surface trap system by its noise spectrum.
+- Currently I am studying the decoherence time for our ions trapped by surface trap with addressing light system by its noise spectrum.

 ## Publications
 None